 How Long Does it Take to Learn Piano?

+How long does it take to learn Piano? - a question asked by every beginner.
 Surprisingly, people ask this question even before they begin their practice.
 Maybe you are just starting and are wondering how long things will take.
 How fast will you be able to get to a level where you can play your favorite song?
+While we understand your excitement, there is no honest answer to this question.
+The answer lies in - “how well do you want to get?”
+Despite all this, the simple answer is it takes a long time because learning is a lifelong journey.

 How Long does it take to Learn Piano?